 The department has been assigned an identification number by the Federal Bureau of Investigation (FBI), and submits monthly reports of all criminal incidents under its jurisdiction to the New Jersey State Police.
 These reports are forwarded to the FBI and compiled into the Uniform Crime Report (UCR).
 The department works closely with local police and fire departments, the New Jersey State Police and other law enforcement agencies.
 The department is equipped with the State Police Emergency Network (SPEN), affording immediate communication with neighboring law enforcement agencies.

-The MSU campus is an open one.
+The Montclair State campus is an open one.
 There are no protective boundaries, which separate it from surrounding communities and highways.
 Although the University Police Officers are highly visible in providing for the safety and welfare of the university community, there are precautions that everyone should take to avoid becoming a potential target of crime.
-For example, travelling alone after dark to perimeter areas of the campus (such as distant lots or the Clove Road Apartments) is not a safe practice.
+For example, travelling alone after dark to perimeter areas of the campus (such as distant lots or the residences on Clove Road) is not a safe practice.
 For this reason, we encourage students and employees to walk with a friend or in a group or to take the Campus Shuttle Bus.
 The department provides a number of services to help prevent crime that include the following:

 New Employee Orientation - Through orientation, new employees to the university are made aware of crime prevention methods and strategies that will be helpful in reducing the chances of becoming a victim of crime on and off campus.
 Topics include, Theft Prevention, Safety on Campus and Workplace Violence.